jwilk/mwic/doc/manpage.rst

 -r, --reverse
    Print words in reverse order,
-   that is, the rarest words first.
+   that is, the most common words first.

 --max-context-width n
    Limit context width to *n* characters.